Right under your account

 The noteworthy characteristics in this diagram are the decrease in training variation as training progresses towards the competition event.
 Also, note the relative proportion of competition lift work increases at the expense of the basic and additional exercises as one approaches the competition event.

 Here is another sample training cycle for an athlete with a higher skill level classification.
-Note the shortened duration of Preparation I. Their focus is less about building a base of competence and muscle and more about mastering the lifts.
+Note the shortened duration of Preparation I. Their focus is less on building a base of competence and muscle and more on mastering the lifts.

 Keep these perspectives in mind when setting a competition date and the length of training periods.

 Additional Exercise Focus

 Do you have some lift that is significantly lagging behind the others and it has nothing to do with a limiting injury?
 If so, you can direct your additional exercise work to focus on building the muscles involved in your lagging lift.

 - Balanced – Additional exercises will cover your whole body as needed